Russian yacht Standart

-The Standart was an Imperial Russian yacht serving Emperor Nicholas II and his family, being in her time (late 19th/early 20th century) the largest Imperial Yacht afloat.
-After the Russian Revolution the ship was placed in drydock until 1936, when she was converted to a minelayer.
+The Standart was an Imperial Russian yacht serving Emperor Nicholas II and his family, being in her time (late 19th/early 20th century), the largest imperial yacht afloat.
+After the Russian Revolution, the ship was placed in drydock until 1936, when she was converted to a minelayer.
 During World War II, she participated in the defence of Leningrad.

 History

-Imperial Yacht
+Imperial yacht

-The Imperial Yacht Standart (Штандартъ) was built by order of Emperor Alexander III of Russia, and constructed at the Danish shipyard of Burmeister & Wain, beginning in 1893.
+The imperial yacht Standart (Штандартъ) was built by order of Emperor Alexander III of Russia, and constructed at the Danish shipyard of Burmeister & Wain, beginning in 1893.
 She was launched on 21 March 1895 and came into service early September 1896.

-Standart was fitted out with ornate fixtures, including mahogany paneling, crystal chandeliers, and other amenities that made the vessel a suitable floating palace for the Russian Imperial Family.
+Standart was fitted out with ornate fixtures, including mahogany paneling, crystal chandeliers, and other amenities that made the vessel a suitable floating palace for the Russian imperial family.
 The ship was crewed by sailors from the Russian Imperial Navy.
-During the reign of Nicholas II, Standart was commanded by a naval Captain, although the official commander was a Rear Admiral.
+During the reign of Nicholas II, Standart was commanded by a naval captain, although the official commander was a rear admiral.
 Her commander in 1914 was Nikolai Pavlovich Sablin.

+On October the 9th 1904 (gregorian Calendar) while the yacht was in Tallinn the Tsar hosted a dinner for the admirals and captains of the Baltic fleet 2 days before their departure to the Pacific which would end in the Battle of Tsushima.

-On 29 August 1907, Standart ran aground on an uncharted rock off the Finnish coast.
+On 29 August 1907, Standart ran aground on an uncharted rock off the Finnish coast close to the Riilahti Manor.
 Although damaged, the ship did not sink.
 She was refloated on 1 September with assistance from the icebreaker No. 1.
-Subsequently, repaired and returned to service.
+Subsequently, it was repaired and returned to service.

+In 1912, Emperors Nicholas II of Russia and Wilhelm II of Germany met on the yacht at Paldiski naval harbour for negotiations.
 With the outbreak of World War I, Standart was placed in drydock.

-In 1912, Emperors Nicholas II of Russia and Wilhelm II of Germany met on the yacht at Paldiski naval harbour for negotiations.

 Soviet minelayer Marti

-After the fall of the Romanov Dynasty, Standart was stripped down and pressed into naval service.
+After the fall of the Romanov dynasty, Standart was stripped down and pressed into naval service.
 The ship was renamed 18 marta (18 March), and later Marti (in honor of André Marty).
 In 1932–1936, Marti was converted into a minelayer by the Marti yard in Leningrad.
 During the Second World War, Marti served in the Baltic, laying mines and bombarding shore positions along the coast.
 On 23 September 1941, Marti was damaged in an air attack at Kronstadt, but later repaired and continued service until the end of the war.
 A mine laid off Hanko by Marti sunk the German submarine chaser UJ.117/Gustav Kroner on 1 October 1941.

 After the war, Marti was converted into a training ship and renamed Oka in 1957.
 She continued serving in that role until she was scrapped at Tallinn, Estonia, in 1963.